Call signaling messages may be passed in two ways:

 before the called number answers.

-Setting this parameter to 1 makes the gatekeeper always send
+Setting this parameter to 1

 Release Complete to both endpoints before closing the call when